 - The University of Illinois at Urbana-Champaign, Founder Professor of Computer Science, 2014-present.
-Associate Chair for Computer Science 2017-present.
-Affiliate in the departments of Mathematics, Electrical and Computer Engineering, Statistics, Plant Biology, Animal Biology, and Entomology.
+Associate Chair for Computer Science 2017-2018.
+Affiliate in the departments of Mathematics, Electrical and Computer Engineering, Bioengineering, Statistics, Plant Biology, Animal Biology, and Entomology.
 Affiliate in the National Center for Supercomputing Applications (NCSA), Coordinated Sciences Laboratory (CSL), and member of the Carl R. Woese Institute for Genomic Biology (IGB).
 Affiliate in the PEEC program.

 - The University of Texas at Austin, David Bruton Jr. Professor of Computer Science, 2003-2014